b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 &nbsp;

 ## Who can translate?
 > *Now Ammon said unto him: I can assuredly tell thee, O king, of a man ==that can translate the records==; for he has wherewith that he can look, and translate all records that are of ancient date; and ==it is a gift from God==.
-And the things are called interpreters . . . [a]nd whosoever is commanded to look in them, the same is called ==seer==.*
+And the things are called interpreters . . . [a]nd whosoever is commanded to look in them, ==the same is called seer==.*

 — *[Mosiah 8:13](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/8?lang=eng&id=p13#p13)*